hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 At the *algorithmic level*, we have used a basic approach to identify neighboring atoms by looping over all atoms, resulting in a computational complexity of $O(N^2)$, where $N$ is the number of atoms.
 Advanced methods like *neighbor lists* together with *linked-cell* algorithms can reduce this complexity to $O(N)$, enabling MD simulations to efficiently handle larger systems with millions of atoms.
 I'll discuss the *linear scaling MD* in a separate post in near future.

+I hope this post provides a useful starting point for exploring GPU programming with Numba and CUDA.

 ## Further reading